Ayyavazhi Trinity

-According to the Ayyavazhi religion sect of Hinduism, the Ayyavazhi Trinity is the incarnation of God in the current stage of world development (Kali Yukam).
+According to the Ayyavazhi religious sect of Hinduism, the Ayyavazhi Trinity is the incarnation of God in the current stage of world development (Kali Yukam).
 Lord Vaikundar, the Incarnation, is the combination of the Ultimate God, Trimurti and Narayana.
 In Akilam immediately after the Incarnation of Vaikundar, he was viewed simultaneously as the Ultimate God, Narayana, and as son of Narayana.
 As per the earlier deed Narayana had to destroy Kaliyan, but due to the boons that kaliyan claimed Narayana has destroy him in form of Pantaram.
 And as per the promise made by Kaliyan, he would only be destroyed, if he give torture to any Pantaram.
 To overcome all these, such a unique way of Incarnation was planned.

 Akilathirattu narrates that the Avatar (incarnation) of Vaikundar is the combination of Ultimate God, Trimurti and Narayana.